malept/alpacaudio/README.rst

 AlpacAudio
 ==========

-*No alpacas were made in the creation of this player.*
+*No alpacas were made/harmed in the creation of this player.*

-AlpacAudio is a Backbone.js-based audio player frontend, written in CoffeeScript.
+AlpacAudio is a Backbone.js/CoffeeScript-based HTML5 audio player frontend.

 Legal
 -----